G'day COP31

 Your hosts are Heidi Dumesich and Jack Whelan.

-Jack is a boomer and started his career in sustainability before it was concerned ‘cool’.
+Jack is a boomer and started his career in sustainability before it was considered ‘cool’.
 His experience stretches from the earliest COPs – across business and industry, government, development agencies, NGOs, and the UN.
 He worked with the International Chamber of Commerce and World Business Council on Sustainable Development, in the AsiaPac region with the Pacific Region Infrastructure Facility and the major donor agencies like the Asian Development Bank and World Bank.
 Australia’s Department of Foreign Affairs and Trade nominated him to the design team which established the IRIS initiative to promote climate and disaster resilient infrastructure in the Small Island Developing States..

 Heidi Dumesich is a millennial with a degree in Environmental Science focusing on implementing practical solutions.
 Heidi is the seasoned podcaster with her sustainability focused podcast called Life on Planet A. She is currently working as a Sustainability Manager at Ventia, leading a road project’s Infrastructure Sustainability Council rating.